 Dr. J. Michael Gonzalez-Campoy, medical director and CEO of the Minnesota Center for Obesity, Metabolism, and Endocrinology, said that long-term nutritional eating plans — not diets — are better suited to help patients.

 Though he admits weight loss can help people with estrogen-sensitive cancers, he said that the keto diet only offers temporary weight loss results.
 A found that a post-surgical cancer patient on keto experienced slowed tumor progression, but progression returned when the patient went off the keto diet.

 “For me, the focus is on optimizing nutrition, and on nutritional interventions as part of the therapy for chronic diseases,” he said.
 “Depriving the body of access to any major macronutrient changes metabolism and invariably has a negative impact on health.
 The best nutritional intervention for weight loss is a caloric-restricted, portion-controlled, well-balanced meal plan.”

 A report on the Dana Farber Cancer Institute’s website states that benefits to following keto for cancer patients are not evident, and there are potential risks.

 “It may be difficult for keto-dieters to meet their energy and protein needs, and the diet may cause long-term issues, including kidney damage, higher cholesterol levels, unintentional weight loss, bone loss, and certain vitamin and mineral deficiencies,” the article says.
-They say a more moderated approach to the diet may be advised, and cite evidence that reducing refined carbohydrates and increasing the amount of healthy fats consumed can be beneficial to one’s overall health.
+They say a more moderated approach to the diet may be advised, and cite that reducing refined carbohydrates and increasing the amount of healthy fats consumed can be beneficial to one’s overall health.

 The keto diet helped women with ovarian cancer or endometrial lower insulin levels and lose weight.
 Researchers speculate that the keto diet will help deprive cancer cells of the glucose they use to thrive, and help improve the health of the cancer patient.